gnomexdev/fastapi-blog-example/README.md

 # Session config #
-SESSION_LIFESPAN_MINUTES = 30  # If None, session is infinite until user logs out, else pass lifespan in minutes MAX_SESSIONS_ALLOWED = 1  # Max sessions that can be opened for 1 nickname VALIDATE_IP_OF_SESSION = False  # Token instantly expires in case server receive request with this token
+SESSION_LIFESPAN_MINUTES = 30  # If None, session is infinite until user logs out, else set lifespan in minutes MAX_SESSIONS_ALLOWED = 1  # Max sessions that can be opened for 1 nickname VALIDATE_IP_OF_SESSION = False  # Token instantly expires in case server receives request with this token
 # but from IP different from which token was requested from originally.
 Recommended: False
 # # # # # # # # # #